Fallen Leaves.

 oB x Botanical Inks.

-A capsule range of seven unique Oak and Chestnut hand painted shirts.
+Seven Oak & Chestnut hand painted shirts.

 The Autumnal fruits of a truly love-driven project, two years in the making.